test-fullautomation/python-genpackagedoc/packagedoc/additional_docs/Description.rst

      ``GenPackageDoc/version.py``

 * The repository configuration object adds dynamic values (like operating system specific settings and paths) to the repository configuration.
-  Not all of them are required for the documentation build process, but the repository configuration also supports the installation process
-  (``build_backend.py``).

 * The configuration file ``packagedoc_config.json`` contains settings like